rtalexk/vpc_basic_public_private/README.md

 * `rtb-0f2df4cfaea32bca7` will be associated with our public subnet (`subnet-05a0d3cc0c4ec0216`).
 * `rtb-0c9e03e4587d8bbfb` will be associated with our private subnet (`subnet-06ebb9352499f4bc5`).

 Also notice that when you create a Route Table it gets by default a Route which goes from `10.0.0.0/16` to `local`.
-And if you're paying attention the `from` block of IPs is the CIDR of the VPC.
+And if you're paying attention the `DestinationCidrBlock` block of IPs is the CIDR of the VPC.

-What these route does is enable free traffic among instances belonging to the same VPC so that an EC2 instances in a subnet A is able to communicate to an EC2 instance in a subnet B.
+What these route does is enable free traffic among instances belonging to the same VPC so that an EC2 instance in a subnet A is able to communicate to an EC2 instance in a subnet B.

 ### Make a subnet Public